j-info/ctfsite/walkthroughs/2022-05-14-VulnNet-Active.md

 Service Info: OS: Windows; CPE: cpe:/o:microsoft:windows
 ```

-An additional all ports scan reveals 9 additional ports open (6379 and higher in the list above).
+An all ports scan reveals 9 additional ports open (6379 and higher in the list above).

 <br>

 ## Redis Digging

-We're able to connect over to the Redis port 6379 and enumerate some information on it and the underlying system:
+We're able to connect over to the Redis instance on port 6379 and enumerate some information on it and the underlying system:

 `redis-cli -h 10.10.196.146 -p 6379`